Chengdu Metro: Single ride card

+Each rider has a 3-hour grace period in the system.

 Reloadable IC cards

 The Tianfutong Pass is a reloadable IC Card accepted by the Chengdu Metro.
 Normal Tianfutong Passes provide 10% discounts.
 Student Tianfutong Passes provide 50% discounts.
 Senior Tianfutong Passes have special discounts depending on time of use.
 Additionally, passengers can pay for single rides directly using Debit IC cards offered by participating banks.

+EMV cards

+On 28 July 2025, Chengdu Metro started accepting EMV payments for both domestic and international bank cards on all lines.
+Cards issued by Visa, Mastercard, American Express, and UnionPay are supported.
+Only Visa, MasterCard, American Express cards issued outside Mainland China are accepted.